How much financial aids can I receive for school?

-Parents often ask, “How much financial aids will we receive from school?
+Parents often ask, “How much financial aids can my son/daughter receive for school?

 First thing you will need to do is to: fill out your FAFSA Form (Free Application for Federal Student Aid).
-This is available October of every year.
 Once the Office of U.S. Dept of Education process your application, they will send your info to all of the schools you listed on FAFSA.
-It’s kind of like a One-Stop Shop, each school will require and use the FAFSA information to make decision on how much financial aid you are eligible.
+It’s kind of like a One-Stop Shop, each school will use the FAFSA information to make decision on how much financial aid you are eligible.
 Each school’s schedule is totally different.
 You must check with each school to find out when you can expect to receive a financial aid offer.

 Different schools have different formulas, but basically, they use these three factors: